biennguyen94/atomvm_projects/README.md

 * atomvm_image: contains some useful available built AtomVM images
 * doc: contains all useful documents
 * docker: contains all dockers images with all packages (lib, esp, ..) built for different Ubuntu version and sphinx server
+* example: contain all periperals demo
-* example: contain all basic applications and projects
+* projects: contain all projects

 ## Deployment and Flashing an application to ESP32
 ### Deploy docker container environment